Isuru-rana/j1939-ESP32/doc/Concepts.md

 To translate a runtime pgn into a compile time pgn, we route through a big ol' switch statement referred to as a dispatcher.
-Similar to a factory pattern.

-Functor is passed in requiring two signatures:
+Similar to a factory pattern, a functor is passed in requiring two signatures:

-* in_place_t<pgns>
-* pgns

-### 1.1.
-Frame Resolution

-Aforementioned switch statement creates a compile-time specialized PDU associated with incoming PGN.

-### 1.2.
-Functor behavior
+* PGN supported: `auto operator()(in_place_pgn&lt;pgns&gt;)`
+* PGN unsupported: `auto operator()(pgns)`

+PGN is supported if:

+1. It is part of the built-in switch statement
+2. It is not excluded by policy (See section 3.1.)

 ## 2. Incoming Processor

+This builds on aforemention dispatcher and does two additional things:

+1. Creates a specialized PDU associated with PGN
+2. Invokes `process_incoming` or `process_incoming_default`

 ## 3. Controller Service